 To improve the future rather than exact revenge for the past, a criminal justice system would deliver shorter sentences; create safer, more humane prisons; and invest in a range of rehabilitation programmes to meet the needs of those who pass through it.
 To think rationally about socially harmful behaviour, we need to stop seeing it as the outcome of the mystical ‘free will’ of the individual and view it instead as the product of natural causes, as a doctor views the symptoms of a disease.

 Like someone afflicted with a contagious virus, the threat a criminal poses is not ultimately of his making.
 Exposed to the same genetic and social conditions, each of us would exhibit similar symptoms.
 Focusing on punishment alone does little to prevent further outbreaks.
 Instead, it distracts from addressing the material and cultural conditions – from inequality to racism – that breed those symptoms.
-Perpetuating these conditions is always the greater crime.Make a donation
+Perpetuating these conditions is always the greater crime.Support Aeon: make a one-off donation